 I then chose how everything would fall in to place for all the in-between widths.
-The site continues to be fixed for browsers greater than 980px, but becomes fluid as you get narrower than that.
+The site continues to be fixed for browsers greater than 1280px, but becomes fluid as you get narrower than that.
 I then set break points at widths when either something broke the layout, or a column became too narrow.

 A common challenge for developers working on a responsive design can be to get it to actually work in a mobile browser.
-You can do all your testing using Firefox, and get a decent responsive design together, but it will not work in any other browser.
+You can do all your testing using Firefox, and get a decent responsive design together, but it may not work in any other browser.
 You may need to add a meta tag for viewport:

 <meta name="viewport" content="width=device-width, initial-scale=1" />

 If you are working with a newer version of Plone, this tag is already part of the main_template.

 For the CSS I prefer to keep all my responsive styles in their own stylesheet so they are easier to find, and don't bloat the primary stylesheet.
 This can then be added to the registry as its own entry.
 The media field should be set to

 all or set the max-width, if all the responsive styles fit in that restriction:

 screen and (max-width: 1280px).
 You can check out this site's responsive styles at http://www.sixfeetup.com/responsive.css.

 Once you know these tricks, future experiences with responsive design should be much faster.
 For me, writing the CSS was the easiest part.
 One of the most time-consuming parts will likely be getting the client and designer to decide how the site should display at various break points.

 Do you have questions about how to integrate responsive design into your site?
 Leave us a message in the comments section below or feel free to contact us with any questions.